Glen Durrant

+Glen Thomas Durrant (born 24 November 1970), nicknamed "Duzza", is an English former professional darts player who competed in British Darts Organisation (BDO) and Professional Darts Corporation (PDC) events.
+Durrant is a three-time BDO World Champion, having won the title in consecutive years: 2017, 2018 and 2019.
+Durrant also won six other BDO major titles: the 2018 BDO World Trophy, the World Masters in 2015 and 2016, and the Finder Darts Masters in 2015, 2016 and 2018.

+Durrant won a PDC Tour Card in 2019 and won 2 PDC ranking titles that year before winning the 2020 Premier League, his only PDC major title.
+Subsequently, his form declined and he retired from professional darts in 2022.
+He now works as a commentator on Sky Sports and for the MODUS Super Series.

 BDO

 Early career

 Although he began playing in 1985, Durrant's first major appearance was in the 2004 Winmau World Masters, where he lost out in the early stages to Dietmar Burger.
 He would have more success the following year however.
 Two consecutive 3-0 wins put him in the last 32 and this was followed by a 3–1 win over Anthony Miera, to set up a last 16 match against Martin Adams.
 Durrant almost pulled off a famous victory but lost out 2–3.

 Durrant has appeared in the PDC's UK Open on three occasions.
 In 2005, he won his opening match against Darren Moulsley before losing a deciding leg against Ray Cornibert in the last 64.
 In 2009, Durrant defeated Graham Usher and John McGuirk before losing out to Terry Jenkins 1–9.
 Durrant also qualified for the UK Open in 2012 by winning the Riley's qualifier in Middlesbrough.
 He drew a fellow Riley's qualifier in Stephen Bunting and lost 0–4 in the preliminary round.